 - Performance optimization and scaling

-Build vs. Buy Economics
+Build vs. Buy economics

 Internal builds commonly run mid-six to low-seven figures over months, with ongoing 20-30% maintenance, but costs/timeline vary by scope and constraints.
 Use as planning estimates, not guarantees.

-Hidden Costs:
+Hidden costs:

 - Security expertise hiring and retention

-- Compliance certification processes
+- Compliance attestation and audit processes

 - Ongoing security updates and patches